Mental health professional: Comparison of American mental health professionals

 Additional Sources/Clarifications: now operating programs with health care financing in the community.
-Higher paid medical and health services manager which only operates facilities, considered to be easier than dispersed services management in the community for long-term services and supports (LTSS) often by disability NGOs or state governments (civil service).
+Higher-paid medical and health services manager which only operate facilities, considered to be easier than dispersed services management in the community for long-term services and supports (LTSS) often by disability NGOs or state governments (civil service).

 The Mental Health Professional Class has often not been included in these occupational schemas in which Occupational Handbooks often separate Human Service Management Classes and Professional Classes from the term Health Care.
-Common salary ranges are in the $30,000-40,000 for the higher professional at the small community agency.
+Common salary ranges are in the $30,000-40,000 range for the higher professional at the small community agency.
 The professionals are considered to be part of the federal Health and Human Services Professions.
-Their responsibilities at the high gates are greater than a psychiatrist assistant who is responsible, to date, only to the psychiatrist.
+Their responsibilities at the highest levels are greater than a psychiatric assistant who is responsible, to date, only to the psychiatrist.
 The occupational therapist is considered as an aide to that professional level, as is a behavioral specialist as hired by the agency and the nurse practitioner.
 Mental health workers in the community (e.g., workers with the homeless, in homes, families and jails, community programs such as group homes) may still be termed Community Support Workers with diverse degrees and qualifications [US Direct Support Professional Workforce].

-Children's professionals in the field of mental health include inclusion educators (over $80,000 at the PhD levels) who have been cross-educated in the fields, and "residential treatment" personnel which need dual reviews of credentials (child care, family support, child welfare, independent living, special education and home life, residential skills training programs).
+Children's professionals in the field of mental health include inclusion educators (over $80,000 at the PhD level) who have been cross-educated in the fields, and "residential treatment" personnel who need dual reviews of credentials (child care, family support, child welfare, independent living, special education and home life, residential skills training programs).

 Treatment diversity and community mental health

 Mental health professionals exist to improve the mental health of individuals, couples, families and the community-at-large.
 [In this generic use, mental health is available to the entire population, similar to the use by mental health associations.]
 Because mental health covers a wide range of elements, the scope of practice greatly varies between professionals.
 Some professionals may enhance relationships while others treat specific mental disorders and illness; still, others work on population-based health promotion or prevention activities.
-Often, as with the case of psychiatrists and psychologists, the scope of practice may overlap often due to common hiring and promotion practices by employers.
+Often, as with the case of psychiatrists and psychologists, the scope of practice may overlap due to common hiring and promotion practices by employers.

-As indicated earlier, community mental health professionals are involved in the origination and operation of community programs which include ongoing efforts to improve life outcomes, including through long term services and support (LTSS).
-Termed functional or competency-based programs, this service also stressed decision making and self-determination or empowerment as critical aspects.
+As indicated earlier, community mental health professionals are involved in the origination and operation of community programs which include ongoing efforts to improve life outcomes, including through long-term services and support (LTSS).
+Termed functional or competency-based programs, this service also stresses decision-making and self-determination or empowerment as critical aspects.
 Community mental health professionals may also serve children who have different needs, as do families, including family therapy, financial assistance and support services.
-Community mental health professionals serve people of all ages from young children with autism, to children with emotional (or behavioral) needs, to grandma who has Alzheimer's or dementia and is living at home after dad dies.
+Community mental health professionals serve people of all ages from young children with autism to children with emotional (or behavioral) needs to grandma who has Alzheimer's or dementia and is living at home after dad dies.